flyconnectome/flywire_annotations/README.md

 Synapses table and edge list can be downloaded from https://zenodo.org/records/10676866 (provided by Sven Dorkenwald & FlyWire.ai).

 ## Software tools
 All software used in this paper is open-source and available through Github.
 Some of it was specifically developed for working with FlyWire data.
+Please open an issue in the respective repository if you have questions or run into problems.

 ### Python